tinanemati/Connect_4_AI/README.md

   To make things easier and faster for us to read and go over the code, we took advantage of Michael's implementaion of min and max in PA2 helper video.

-  we have methods called: 'def MAX(self, env, prev_move, depth, alpha, beta)`and def MIN(self, env, prev_move, depth, alpha, beta)` that return the updated value of '`MIN` and updated value of `MAX` for us, so we are able to store that in `max_v`and `min_v` variables.
+  we have methods called: `def MAX(self, env, prev_move, depth, alpha, beta)`and `def MIN(self, env, prev_move, depth, alpha, beta)` that return the updated value of '`MIN` and updated value of `MAX` for us, so we are able to store that in `max_v`and `min_v` variables.
 Afterwards, we will save and
   make the next move using our driver function.

   Using our minimax implementation with alpha-beta pruning, allowed us to play faster since we are able to prune some nodes and don't go through them, as result we are winning most of the 20 games.